MarcMrman/final_project/PROCESS.md

 ## Done:
 - Started working on polar area diagram
-- started y axis info update
+- started y axis info update, using "planet" for tipic to make the code use ["angular_distance"] instead of ["star_distance"]

 ## To do: